 Close your oven door?

-Most people like to open the oven door frequently to ?check in? on the baked item.
-What most people don?t know is that doing so throws off the temperature in the oven, and may prevent your baked goods from rising appropriately.
+Many people like to open the oven frequently to Check on the baked item.
+That is a big No-No!
+What most people don’t know is that doing so throws off the temperature in the oven, and may prevent your baked goods from rising appropriately.
 If you absolutely have to check on your baked goods, do so quickly.
 Otherwise, take a chill pill, and let the oven do the work.

 Chill your dough?